twhlynch/APK-Modding-Guide/README.md

 * `bin/jre`
 * `bin/astcenc`

-If you have downloaded the rquirements yourself, add their default binaries to the PATH environment variable.
+If you have downloaded the requirements yourself, add their default binaries to the PATH environment variable.

 ### Decompile the APK
 Use the following command to decompile the APK into a folder called \[APK_NAME\]: